ART/VCDMA Course Descriptions

 Prerequisite(s): ART 270.
 This course stresses fundamental skills in the construction of apparel with emphasis on professional proficiency and full garment construction.
 Garments are created by both hand and machine methods.
 This course will focus on a multitude of closure and finishing techniques that will be applied to further courses in the fashion design program.
 Students will use standard machinery as used in the apparel history.

-Prerequisites: ART 380 Flat Pattern Design.
-Students will incorporate their flat pattern skills by draping original designs from ART 380 Flat Pattern Design and sketches onto 3 dimensional forms.
+Prerequisites: VCDM 380 Flat Pattern Design.
+Students will incorporate their flat pattern skills by draping original designs from VCDM 380 Flat Pattern Design and sketches onto 3 dimensional forms.
 Emphasis will be placed on draping technique, and garment fit and completion.

 This course is designed to provide students with the skills necessary to illustrate themes, concepts and lines for presentations.
 Emphasis is on technical fashion sketching, and the development of the fashion figure, design details, fabric rendering and collection development.
 Students will also be exposed to the technical side of illustration developing skills in flat sketching.
 Students will be required to sketch both by hand and with computer applications.

-ART 397 2D DIGITAL ANIMATION II: ADVANCED ANIMATION AND MOTION GRAPHICS 3 Credits.
+VCDM 397 2D DIGITAL ANIMATION II: ADVANCED ANIMATION AND MOTION GRAPHICS 3 Credits. (formerly VCDM 497)

-(formerly ART 497) Prerequisites: ART 396.
-As a continuation of Art 396, this course allows students to develop skills in two-dimensional digital animation production, character animation, motion graphics, and advanced animation principles.
+Prerequisites: VCDM 396.
+As a continuation of VCDM 396, this course allows students to develop skills in two-dimensional digital animation production, character animation, motion graphics, and advanced animation principles.
 Students will work on a variety of lessons throughout the semester and on an extended animated production.

 This course is a study of the composition and computation of ceramic glazes and clay bodies and includes laboratory practice in the development of aesthetic qualities in glazes and clay bodies.